IEP Engage Will Establish Islamabad Branch In Pakistan To Further Fulfill Its Environmental Protection Mission

-(MENAFN- EIN Presswire) DENVER CITY, COLORADO, 美国, February 16, 2024 /EINPresswire / -- IEP Engage, a company dedicated to environmental protection, was founded in 2009 and now has plant research facilities and branches in more than 30 countries.
-In line with its commitment to expand reach and impact, IEP Engage is pleased to announce the launch of its Islamabad branch in Pakistan on May 29, 2025. exist
+DENVER CITY, COLORADO, USA, February 16, 2024 /EINPresswire / -- IEP Engage, a company dedicated to environmental protection, was founded in 2009 and now has plant research facilities and branches in more than 30 countries.
+In line with its commitment to expand reach and impact, IEP Engage is pleased to announce the launch of its Islamabad branch in Pakistan on May 29, 2025.

 The decision to set up a branch in Islamabad was taken after careful consideration and research.
 Pakistan is a country facing major environmental challenges, including air and water pollution, deforestation and climate change.
 IEP Engage believes that by establishing an office in Islamabad, they can contribute to the efforts of the Pakistani government and local organizations to address these issues.